tomgranuja/Proporcion/README.md

 0.43 1.5 0.5...
 ```

-The first column is the ratio (0 to 1), the second is the maximum height downscaling factor (1/height) and the third is the width factor.
+The first column is the proportion stimuli (0 to 1).
+The second column is the scaling factor (i.e. ratio between the width of the response line to the height of the reference column) for example a scaling factor of 4 means that the vertical stimuli bar has a total height of a quarter (1/4) of the horizontal response line.
+The third column is the width factor (i.e. the width of the reference column).

 ### Performance feedback